-Endoscopic sleeve Gastroplasty Benefits and Treatment in Fort Worth, TX: Dr. Kedia MD provides the highest quality service in bariatric surgery.
-Our surgeons are highly trained and experienced staff to provide you with the best possible care and success rate.
+Endoscopic Sleeve Gastroplasty Benefits and Treatment in Fort Worth, TX: Dr. Kedia MD provides the highest quality service in bariatric surgery.
+Our doctors are highly trained and experienced staff to provide you with the best possible care and success rate.
 We offer a wide range of processes, including Laparoscopic Gastric Banding, Laparoscopic Adjustable Gastric Banding (LAGB), Sleeve Gastrectomy & Duodenal Switch methods.

 Endoscopic sleeve Gastroplasty is a minimally invasive process to reduce the size of the stomach.
 It is a procedure performed by a surgeon through a small incision in the abdomen.
 The process is done through a tube called an endoscope, which is inserted into your body through your mouth and throat and then guided down to your stomach area.

 You will have an endoscopic sleeve gastroplasty, also known as minimally invasive or laparoscopic procedure.
 This means that your physician will make a small incision on the upper part of your belly to insert instruments and a small camera (laparoscope).
 These tools allow them to see inside your body and make precise cuts to remove excess tissue.
 The procedure can be done through several different entry points: under the breastbone (sternum), in the middle of the chest cavity, between two ribs near the waistline, and around an armpit.